lars-t-hansen/sint/README.md

 - basic error handling & recovery
 - more testing and bugfixing
 - a verb to load and run a file - eases testing, also delve
-- a verb to evaluate some code - eases testing, also delve

 Medium priority